Canon 1D C vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DC and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the A7R III have been discontinued, but can regularly be found used on ebay.
 The A7R III was replaced by the Sony A7R IV, while the 1DC does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1DC and A7R III can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D C: